 One of our values in OSM is “Team Builders”.
 Especially in an unprecedented situation like now, building teams with our crew and with our customers have become even more important.
-The travel of our seafarers remains largely impacted by the effects or closed borders around the globe to buy time for the health systems and save lives.
+The travel of our seafarers remains largely impacted by the effects of closed borders around the globe to buy time for the health systems and save lives.

 We fully support the critical and important measures to slow the spread of the pandemic.
-These actions have a significant social and economic impact to our societies, and we are all hopeful that they will help to overcome this humanitarian crisis.
+These actions have a significant social and economic impact on our societies, and we are all hopeful that they will help to overcome this humanitarian crisis.

 OSM Maritime remains fully operational from hundreds of private offices which our people have set up at their homes.
 As true team builders beyond physical locations and company limits, our people keep communicating and collaborating closely.
-Without the remarkable support of their families, we would not be able to keep doing what we are committed to: helping our customers in keeping global maritime and offshore supply chains going, with safe operations.
+Without the remarkable support of their families, we would not be able to keep doing what we are committed to helping our customers in keeping global maritime and offshore supply chains going, with safe operations.

-Especially in these exceptional circumstances, we are very thankful to various governmental agencies, regulators, industry associations and other partners around the globe for the constructive dialogues and for the assistance we receive.
+Especially in these exceptional circumstances, we are very thankful to various governmental agencies, regulators, industry associations, and other partners around the globe for the constructive dialogues and for the assistance we receive.

 We would like to reassure all our customers that we are here to help and support – professionally and with confidence that we will overcome this global humanitarian challenge together.